 |Full||54” x 75”||11”||68lbs|

 |King||76” x 80”||11”||89lbs|

 |Cal king||72” x 84”||11”||89lbs|

 - Cheaper than Purple and Casper

-- Sold with two free pillows worth $150
+- Sold with $399-worth of free sleep accessories

 The Nectar Memory Foam mattress sits at the more affordable end of the mattress market.
-At full price, it's now an upper mid-range mattress: Nectar increased the official price by $400 over the summer.
-But the company has continued to sell it at the previous, cheaper prices via a lengthy sale, which keeps the Nectar mattress comfortably in the cheaper mid-range bracket.
+At full price, it's now a solid mid-range mattress: Nectar increased the official pricing by $300-$400 last summer, taking a twin size from $499 to $798 - but the company has continued to sell it at the previous, cheaper prices via a lengthy sale, which keeps the Nectar mattress comfortably within the cheaper mid-range bracket.

 That means you can buy the Nectar mattress for significantly less than other leading memory foam mattresses.
 Brands like Purple and Casper, for example, offer queen-sized mattresses for around $1,000 - that's at least $200 more expensive than what a queen-sized Nectar mattress is normally sold for ($799).

 Here's the 'official' (and actual) pricing for all sizes

 - Twin XL: $968 (usually sold at $569)